aerospike/aerospike-client-python/doc/admin_drop_role.md

 **role**, the role to be dropped from the Aerospike database.

-**policies**, the dictionary of policies to be given while dropping a user from the database.
+**policy**, the dictionary of policy options to be given while dropping a user from the database.

 ## Return Values
 Returns an integer status code